Charlie Bowdre: Early life

 Bowdre was born in Wilkes County, Georgia in 1848, the firstborn child of Albert and Lucy Bowdre.
 When he was three years old, he and his parents moved to DeSoto County, Mississippi, where they had six more children (Eppie in 1854, Sallie in 1855, Volney and Benjamin in 1857, William in 1863 and Lucy Lee in 1863).
-By 1854, young Charlie started working in his father's farm, and as he grew up became an adept farmer.
+By 1854, young Charlie started working on his father's farm, and as he grew up became an adept farmer.
 Much of what Bowdre did between the year in which his last sister was born (1863) and 1874 remains a mystery.

 It is believed, however, that he abandoned the family's farm to become a wanderer.
-He left home sometimes around 1870, and records show that by 1874, he had arrived at Lincoln County, New Mexico.
+He left home sometime around 1870, and records show that by 1874, he had arrived at Lincoln County, New Mexico.
 Bowdre became friends with Doc Scurlock during this time, and the two men opened a cheese factory on the Gila River.
-He also joined Scurlock on several posses during this period, pursuing cattle thieves and rustlers, on several occasions taking part in the lynching of those captured.
-On July 18, 1876, Bowdre, Scurlock, Frank Coe, George Coe, and Ab Saunders stormed the very weak Lincoln jail, freeing cattle rustler Jesus Largo from the custody of Sheriff Saturnino Baca, taking Largo outside of town and hanging him.
+He also joined Scurlock on several posses during this period, pursuing cattle thieves and rustlers, and on several occasions took part in the lynching of those captured.
+On July 18, 1876, Bowdre, Scurlock, Frank Coe, George Coe, and Ab Saunders stormed the Lincoln jail, freeing cattle rustler Jesus Largo from the custody of Sheriff Saturnino Baca, taking Largo outside of town and hanging him.
 No charges were ever filed for the event.
 On August 5, 1877, he and a companion were arrested for "shooting up" the town of Lincoln while intoxicated.

 Lincoln County War

-With the outbreak of the Lincoln County War in 1878, Bowdre sided with the Tunstall-McSween side, and he met Billy the Kid, Jose Chavez y Chavez and the rest of the Kid's associates, including Richard M. Brewer and Jim French, George Coe and Frank Coe.
+With the outbreak of the Lincoln County War in 1878, Bowdre sided with the Tunstall-McSween side, and he met Billy the Kid, Jose Chavez y Chavez and the rest of the Kid's associates, including Richard M. Brewer, Jim French, George Coe and Frank Coe.
 During the conflict, he was known to have been present with his fellow Regulators when William Morton, Frank Baker, and William McCloskey were killed along the Blackwater Creek on March 9, 1878.
 Bowdre was shot by Buckshot Roberts during the Gunfight of Blazer's Mills on April 4, 1878, and in turn shot Roberts.
 Bowdre would be charged with killing Buckshot Roberts during the Blazer's Mills Gunfight.
 He was also present in the July 15–19, 1878 Battle of Lincoln.